 - These are deadlines set by the Dean's office.
 Late applications may not receive credit.

-- Beginning in Fall 2011, you will need to work directly with Judy Ferrell (JFerrell@ship.edu; 477-1685) to register for credits through the Banner system.
+- You will need to work directly with Dr. Jantz and Judy Ferrell (JFerrell@ship.edu; 477-1685) to register for credits through the Banner system.
 Please note that Ms. Ferrell will not register any student who does not have the required approvals.

-- For questions about registration, contact Dr. Claire Jantz (firstname.lastname@example.org x 1399) or Associate Dean Dr. Susan Rimby (email@example.com; x 1151).
+- For questions about registration, contact Dr. Claire Jantz (email@example.com x 1399) or Associate Dean Dr. Jose Ricardo (firstname.lastname@example.org; x 1151).

 - Your internship is an academic experience in addition to being a professional experience.
 As such, tuition will be charged for internship credits just like any other academic course.